Doctor insights on:

 - Ask a doctor a question free online

 - My lung sometimes feels tight does this mean that i have asthma

 - I see flashes of light peripheral vision

 - What does it mean if i see blood?

-- What does it mean when my liver is bright on echocardiogram?
+- What does it mean if my right arm sometimes hurts?

 - Talk to a ophthalmologist online for free